 DESIREABLE.
 Our quest for efficiency must be tempered by an appreciation for the power and value of image, identity, brand, and other elements of emotional design.

 FINDABLE.
-We must strive to design navigable web sites and locatable objects for our users.
+We must strive to design navigable websites for our users.

 ACCESSIBLE.
 Just as our buildings have elevators and ramps, our web sites should be accessible to people with disabilities.

 CREDIBLE.
 Design elements help to influence whether users trust and believe what we tell them.
 Thanks to the Stanford Web Credibility Project, we’re beginning to understand the design elements that influence whether users trust and believe what we tell them.

 VALUABLE.
 Our sites must deliver value to our users.

 There are 4 basic steps to the web design process.
 The double diamond design process model was developed by the UK Design Council.
 I have also written about this on my website design and development page.

 The design process includes steps of discovery, define, develop and deliver.
 I also think that throughout the process it is good idea to keep SEO, performance optimization, and accessibility in mind.

 Step 1: Discover Insights into the Problem